 Get recommendations from friends, family, and neighbors, and consult a professional organization like the National Association of the Remodeling Industry.
 You’ll soon have a hefty list of contractors in your area.

-The next step is to call the contractors on your list and conduct a brief interview to find out things like their availability, names of previous clients, and what kind of work they typically do.
+The next step is to interview the contractors on your list to find out things like their availability, names of previous clients, and what kind of work they typically do.
 These calls will give you information about the contractors’ productivity and reliability, allowing you to narrow down your list to about three or four.

 Schedule some time to meet with the remaining contractors to discuss the specifics of your project and get estimates.
 This is a good time to assess their personalities and determine if this is someone with whom you feel comfortable communicating and welcoming into your house for extended periods of time.